CyVerse-learning-materials/Visual_Interactive_Computing_Environment/quick-jupyter.rst

 4. Launch Jupyter Notebook
 ==========================

-In the new URL, click on Python 3 under Notebook section which will open a new Jupyter notebook
+In the new URL, click on Python 3 under Notebook section which will open a new Jupyter Notebook

 |jupyter1-5|